mnagy94/jexer/docs/images.md

   * If it attempts to set Z to a value greater than the number of layers, then Z is set to the number of layers.

-New sequences are provided to set and query Z, Y, X, to set and query the screen cube size, and control visibility of Cells in-front-of other Cells.
+New sequences are provided to set and query Z, Y, X; to set and query the screen cube size; and control visibility of Cells in-front-of other Cells.

-Operations that act on more than one Cell are defined such to act on all layers simultaneously by default.
+Operations that can act on more than one Cell are defined such to act on all layers simultaneously by default; most of these operations can also be set to act only on the current layer.